tardate/LittleArduinoProjects/Electronics101/Switches/DPDT/README.md

 ![DPDT_part](./assets/DPDT_part.jpg?raw=true)

 This particular part has the common poles on pins 3 and 6.
-Other parts may use a different layout.
+Other parts may use a different layout; in fact I have come across an identically-looking part with a different (aligned) orientation of the poles.
+So it is always worth testing before assuming...

 ![DPDT_part_design](./assets/DPDT_part_design.jpg?raw=true)